 Bland is a tiny town located in the state of Virginia.
 With a population of 383 people and just one neighborhood, Bland is the 347th largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Bland is generally considered to be a blue-collar town.
-36.96% of the Bland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Bland is a blue-collar town, with 36.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bland is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Bland who work in office and administrative support (28.80%), healthcare (11.96%), and sales jobs (9.78%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.78% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.78% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Bland doesn't have a public transportation system that people use for their commute.